Igniting Law Teaching Conference 2014

-Simulations, Feedback and Transfer
+Simulations, Feedback and Assesment

 Shawn Marie Boyne, Indiana University, Robert H. McKinney School of Law: “Disaster in the Classroom: Using Simulations to Teach National Security Law”